phineas-pta/fine-tune-whisper-vi/docs/datasets.md

 ## FOSD: FPT open speech dataset

-released publicly in 2018 by FPT Corporation
+released publicly in 2018 by FPT Corporation to celebrate its 30th anniversary

 30h - ? speakers - 25.9k samples